Cancer

 XP, Xeroderma pigmentosum, may develop tumors spontaneously

 is repaired by DNA polymerase.
-Assymetry of repair
+Asymmetry of repair

 is the rule of the day.
 The leading and lagging